Gov. Hochul Signs Bill Extending COVID-Related Eviction Moratorium in NY Until Jan. 15, 2022

 As of August 31, more than $1.2 billion in funding has either been obligated or distributed through ERAP, including more than $300 million in direct payments to more than 23,000 landlords.

-Currently, 176,000 ERAP applications have been filed, and more than $230 million in payments have been made to over 15,000 households.
+Currently, 176,000 ERAP applications have been filed, and more than $230 million in payments have been made to more than 15,000 households.
 New York is on track to obligate the federally required 65% of the first round of rental assistance by the end of September.

 The localities of the City of Rochester, Monroe County, Onondaga County, the Town of Hempstead, the Town of Oyster Bay, the Town of Islip and the City of Yonkers opted to administer their own rental assistance programs.
 This bill would allow residents of these localities to apply to the state ERAP program if the locality has certified they have exhausted their federal emergency rental assistance funds.
 The locality would also be required to notify eligible applicants that were denied because of exhausted funding that they may be eligible to apply for ERAP, provide the applicant with information on how to apply and also post that information on their website.
 Additionally, the legislation would provide the tenant protections built into ERAP to applicants seeking assistance from a local program, as well as allowing homeowners to seek an eviction where the tenant intentionally causes significant damage to the property.